 Good is directed by Olivier Award winner Dominic Cooke (Follies), with support from his new production company Fictionhouse.
 The creative team includes set designer Vicki Mortimer (Follies), sound designer Paul Arditti (The Inheritance), lighting designer Paul Constable (Angels in America) and musical director Nigel Lilley (Follies).

-Asking uncomfortable questions about our collective response to hatred and fascism, Good at the Playhouse Theatre is sure to challenge and provoke.
-Don't miss David Tennant's powerful new role, running in London from 6 October 2020.
+Asking uncomfortable questions about our collective response to hatred and fascism, Good at the Harold Pinter Theatre is sure to challenge and provoke.
+Don't miss David Tennant's powerful new role, running in London from 21 April 2021.